moltimate/autodock-docker/README.md

 # autodock-docker
 The components necessary to build a docker container running an instance of autodock vina with its own HTTP API.
+You must have access to an AWS s3 Bucket to successfully run.
+(This includes your own access key and secret access key)

 ### Contents